tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-save-game-format.md

 ### Checksum ($09b2 - $09b3, 2 bytes)

 A two-byte checksum to prevent save game editing.
+This adds the other 2482 bytes of the encrypted section, one two-byte word at a time, and stores the result here.

+The checksum is calculated prior to encryption.
+The entire section, starting from the party list, is encrypted as previously mentioned by XOR-ing it with the string SEFERSALAP.
+It is appended to the dungeon map, which is not encrypted.